djangocon/2025.djangocon.us/src/_content/posts/guide-to-ametica.md

 ## Identification/Purchasing Alcohol

-To purchase alcohol or enter places that predominantly serve alcohol, there's a very good chance you'll be required to present identification.
-You _may_ be able to get away with a national ID card, but your safest option is your passport.
-It needs to be the original; photocopies are not accepted.
+In the United States, you must be 21 or older to legally purchase alcohol or enter establishments that primarily serve it (such as bars or pubs).
+Be prepared to show valid identification, even if you clearly appear to be of legal age.
+While some places may accept a national ID card, your passport is the most reliable form of ID.
+Importantly, photocopies or digital scans are not accepted — only the original document will work.

 ## Recycling